PeruvianWizard/Dealership-Website/README.md

 The app currently includes:
 - A **Landing Page** that lists dealerships from the Supabase database.
 - A **Dealership Inventory Page** that shows vehicles for each dealership when you click “View Inventory”.
+- A **Sign In Page** that allows users to sign in into the website (this allows users to be able to "buy" a vehicle)
+- A **Register Page** that allows new users to register
+- A **Profile Page** that shows number of vehicle transactions, a "delete account" button, and a "log out" button
+- An **Admin Page** that allows users to manage all the dealerships and cars in the website

 ---